jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Isn't that so funny?
 Open-source technology is so efficient, Main Street can become the player gods of the Internet Age, by paying a few dollars for our apps.

 We have to pony up, because, only when regular people are the source of income, do we get to make sure it solves our problems.
-Tax software, employment contracts, insurance claim systems... we're the ones paying the bills anyway, so why shouldn't we be in the drivers seat?
+Tax software, employment contracts, insurance claim systems... we're the ones paying the bills anyway, so why shouldn't we be in the driver's seat?

 Only paying for the software and electronics directly, can we control the Internet Age levers of power.